 Can you imagine a world without the music of Handel, Tchaikovsky, or Britten?
 These great composers of the past are just a few of many important musical figures who did not identify as heterosexual.
-Check out this list of 15 composers, some of whom are still living, and let us know who your favorite queer composers are in the comments below.
+Check out this list of 15 composers, from the 17th century to today!

 Jean-Baptiste de Lully